robert-wl/HyperWLightDrifter/README.md

 ## Website
 The deployed version of the website can be previewed [here](https://yahkerobertkertasnya.github.io/HyperWLightDrifter).

+## Built With
+This project is built using HTML, Typescript with JQuery, dan SCSS.
+A Typescript compiler is used to compile typescript codes into javascript code.
+SCSS compiler is also used to compile SCSS codes into CSS.

 ## Contents
 The first page of the website advertises the game and includes elements such as:
 - An audio player with the game's soundtrack.